etternagame/etterna/Docs/Contributing.md

 ## Lua

 Lua is a fairly simple language.
 If you have experience in any other programming language, you'll probably be able to get the basics of its syntax in under an hour.
-The [Lua Syntax Guide](https://www.lua.org/pil/contents.html) isa good place to get started.
+The [Lua Syntax Guide](https://www.lua.org/pil/contents.html) is a good place to get started.

 Lua is used in Etterna for Themes and Noteskins.